mate-academy/jv-fruit-shop/README.md

 ### Validation
-For validation create separate class Validator with corresponding method.
+For validation create separate class validator with corresponding method.
 You can perform it after File has been read during parsing of raw data.
 If the file has mistakes, you should throw an exception.
 Example of incorrect input file:
 ```text